DUI Lawyer in Montgomery County, PA

 • Nolo Contendere

-The judge may give you the opportunity to delay your plea at your arraignment in order to locate a lawyer or file appropriate motions.
+The judge may allow you to delay your plea at your arraignment to locate a lawyer or file appropriate motions.

-Once you are forced to enter a plea, you really only have the choice between “guilty” and “not guilty.”
+Once you enter a plea, you can choose between “guilty” and “not guilty.”
 A “nolo contendere” plea does not apply in criminal cases, and it is an option best reserved for certain minor traffic infractions.

 A “guilty” plea should only be entered after you have spoken with the prosecutors about possible arrangements.
 An experienced DUI lawyer in Montgomery County, PA will be able to help you work out a fair plea bargain.
 Most frequently, a plea bargain can let you reduce your charges or help you seek a more lenient sentence.

 A “not guilty” plea is available if you think the prosecution does not have a strong enough case to convict.
-Common defenses include disputing whether evidence may be entered, whether the traffic stop was legal, or whether the prosecution disclosed all relevant case facts during the discovery phase.
+Common defenses include disputing whether evidence may be entered, the traffic stop was legal, or the trial disclosed all relevant case facts during the discovery phase.

-Working with a DUI lawyer in Montgomery County, PA will allow you to consider all of your plea options and select the one that offers the best chance at an optimal outcome.
+Working with a DUI lawyer in Montgomery County, PA will allow you to consider all your plea options and select the best chance at an optimal outcome.

 Pennsylvania’s Accelerated Rehabilitative Disposition (ARD) Program

 The ARD program exists to help certain first-time non-violent offenders avoid trial and prosecution for their crimes.
-By participating in the program, they can have their case dismissed before it ever technically goes to trial.
-They can also petition the court to request that their arrest is removed (expunged) from their record.
+Participating in the program can have their case dismissed before it goes to trial.
+They can also petition the court to request that their arrest be removed (expunged) from their record.

-Participating in ARD is only a good option if you have no criminal defense strategies available.
+Participating in ARD is only a good option if no criminal defense strategies are available.
 In many cases, you may be able to seek reduced charges with penalties below a DUI.
-You may also be able to convince a jury that you are innocent or that the prosecution does not have a strong enough case to convict.
+You may also convince a jury that you are innocent or that the prosecution does not have a strong enough case to convict.

 Always consider entering ARD carefully.
 Once you participate, you can never enter the program again.
-Speak with a Montgomery County DUI attorney to weigh your options and decide if ARD is the best choice for you.
+Speak with a Montgomery County DUI lawyer to weigh your options and decide if ARD is your best choice.

 Find Your Magisterial District Court